-N is the number of events required to achieve a signal measurement uncertainty U.

-s is the mean signal per event and b is the mean combinatoric background per event in the peak measuring widow.

 This mean that a factor of 4 increase in data is required for pT less than 1.5 GeV/c to achieve the same statistical significance and to make up for the 30% increase in the radiation length of the first pixel layer.
 We can expect some improvement in this increase by optimizing the cuts.
 The proposal statistics is based on 500M events.
-It is unlikely that this can be increased by a large factor, unless reconstruction efficiency and projected computing capacity will be larger than currently projected.
+It is plausible to collect twice that statistics in a 10 week Au+Au run.
+It might require additional computing resources over what is currently projected to be available, so careful planning and revisiting software will be called for.
 Design improvements in the ladder flex pc cable are being studied which could result in fewer layers.
 This could restore the ladder radiation length to 0.3% while still using copper conductors.